heljakka/automodulator/README.md

 ### b) In Browser, via Colab

-You can run the Colab notebook directly from browser at ADD_LINK.
+You can run the [[Colab notebook]](https://colab.research.google.com/drive/1o1KQofPGdXSD-Zzxs32oHBuW_DeIPnnN) directly from browser.

 ### c) In code